C2DH/ranketwo-submissions/lessons/drafts/data.md

 For historians, encoding matters because digital sources are always mediated by technical systems.
 Some older formats become unreadable over time, some encoding systems exclude certain languages or symbols, and some digitisation processes may reduce or alter visual and sonic details.
 Understanding encoding therefore helps historians critically evaluate how digital sources are produced, transformed, and preserved.

 > Although humans may find binary difficult to read, computers use it to represent and process all kinds of information.
 As we have seen, combinations of `0`and `1`s can encode texts, images, sounds, and many other forms of data.
-They can also represent instructions and logical operations <!--such as “AND”, “OR”, and “NOT”.
-This -->which means that binary digits are not only used to store information, but also to run algorithms and computer programs.
+They can also represent instructions and logical operations such as “AND,” “OR,” and “NOT” — which means that binary digits are not only used to store information, but also to run algorithms and computer programs.

 Return to Lea’s digital collection of her grandmother's holdings from the introductory animation.
 Note the scene 5 where Lea discusses with Ada about the floppy disk.